 Many dog bite victims, however, discover that insurance companies do not always want to work in their favor as they pursue compensation.
 Frequently, insurance companies work in their own best interests, which may mean limiting the compensation the company pays out as much as possible.
 Dog bite victims may find themselves struggling to get the full compensation they may deserve for severe injuries sustained in the dog attack.

-Working with a Clearwater dog bite lawyer like the experienced personal injury attorneys at Perenich Law Injury Attorneys can help you navigate many of the tactics often used by the insurance company and increase the odds that you will recover the full compensation you deserve for your injuries.
+Working with a committed dog bite lawyer in Clearwater can help you navigate many of the tactics often used by the insurance company and increase the odds that you will recover the full compensation you deserve for your injuries.

 Sometimes, insurance companies—and dog owners—will try to get you to accept a low settlement following the dog attack.
 The dog’s owner might offer to pay your medical bills, often and only your medical bills, in exchange for going through him and not the insurance company.
 The insurance company’s offer might reflect only a small percentage of the damages you suffered.